 Hiring and retaining property management staff is currently a teeth-pulling endeavor.
 The multifamily employee turnover rate was already high even long before the pandemic, but retaining top talent seems harder than ever.
 And one aspect of this problem that often gets overlooked is property manager burnout.

-To paint a fuller picture, we’ll go over the causes of this burnout, the additional costs of staffing properties in the post-2020 world, and tips on successfully addressing these problems to retain property staff members.
+To paint a fuller picture, we’ll go over the causes of this burnout, the additional costs of staffing properties, and tips on successfully addressing these problems to retain property staff members.

 This guide covers:

 - Common issues in staffing a property management team today

 - 5 tips for preventing property manager burnout

 Property management is arguably one of the most thankless jobs.
 Very few people thank property staff for the countless hours they put into ensuring the building runs smoothly.
 Although employees in every industry experience burnout at some point in their careers, it’s far more common in multifamily property management than in most other industries.